-The driver in this set is 460cc Ti composite driver that is made with a low/back CG placement for unbelievable distance and forgiveness.
+The driver in this set is 460cc Ti composite driver made with a low/back CG placement for unbelievable distance and forgiveness.

-Having a good driver with forgiveness is going to help your overall game and will save your hands so you can golf for the whole summer, and not just one game.
+Having a good driver with forgiveness will help your overall game and save your hands so you can golf for the whole summer, not just one game.

-What does 460 cc Ti mean and why should you care?
+What does 460 ccs Ti mean, and why should you care?

-“cc” stands for cubic centimeters and the USGA dictates the maximum volume a golf driver head can be in size.
-USGA is simply trying to limit how far a players driver can hit the ball and the volume of the club-head must not exceed 460 cubic centimeters.
+“cc” stands for cubic centimeters, and the USGA dictates the maximum volume a golf driver head can be in size.
+So USGA is simply trying to limit how far a player’s driver can hit the ball, and the volume of the club-head must not exceed 460 cubic centimeters.

 This helps regulate gameplay and makes it fair to everyone playing with you and others around the golf course.
-If people came out with any sized driver head they wanted then balls would be flying all over injuring others during gameplay.
+For example, if people came out with any sized driver head they wanted, balls would be flying all over, injuring others during gameplay.

-All of this matters because the larger the clubhead, the more energy is going into the ball, and the further the ball is traveling.
-Having a golf set come with a driver that has the maximum size head available is going to make your score that much better and your game be the best it can be.
+All of this matters because the larger the clubhead, the more energy goes into the ball and the further the ball travels.
+Having a golf set come with a driver with the maximum size head available will make your score that much better and your game be the best it can be.

 Fitted With Graphite Shafts

-It used to be a popular opinion that graphite shafts were only for beginner to intermediate players but even professional golfers, like Tiger Woods, started using graphite shafts first dating back to the early 2000s.
-Tiger Woods just won another master with those graphite shafts, so you know this is something huge you want in your golf set!
+It used to be a popular opinion that graphite shafts were only for beginner to intermediate players.
+Still, even professional golfers, like Tiger Woods, started using graphite shafts dating back to the early 2000s.
+Tiger Woods won another master with those graphite shafts, so you know this is something huge you want in your golf set!
 I would eat the same as Tiger Woods if it meant my scores could come close to his!

 Wide Sole Stainless Steel Irons

-Irons in this set are made with stainless steel which is one of the most durable materials, and since it is most frequently used in golf sets it provides a low cost for the consumer.
+Irons in this set are made with stainless steel, one of the most durable materials, and since it is most frequently used in golf sets, it provides a low cost for the consumer.

 Having a wide face on each iron allows for premiere weight placement and speed, which will help your chipping shots accurately make it onto the green.